ibm-messaging/mq-exits/channel/extjwtexit/README.md

 cd /var/mqm/qmgrs/DEMO/ssl
 runmqakm -keydb -create -db tokens.kdb -pw wibble
 ```
 5. Retrieve the certificates and add them into the certificate keystore.
-There are different ways in which you can retrieve the certificates, one way would be by issuing a CURL GET command on the AuthToken server and retrieving the appropriate RSA256 certificate.
+This will be dependent on your authentication server, but if it exposes a JWKS endpoint (as most OIDC services will), it may be as simple as issuing an HTTP 'GET' from a browser and selecting the appropriate RSA256 certificate from the list returned.
 Copy the certificate into a separate file, e.g. keycloak.cer (surround the certificate with -----BEGIN CERTIFICATE---- and -----END CERTIFICATE----- tags).
 6. Add the certificate into the keystore.
 ```
 runmqakm -cert -add -db tokens.kdb -pw wibble -file keycloak.cer -label label1